azcoov/azcoov.github.com/_posts/2012-03-26-hubot-service.md

 layout: post
 title: "A Hubot inspired notification service"
 excerpt:
   I dislike business reporting.
-I've been designing and building enterprise level business intelligence reports for the last seven years are so.
+I've been designing and building enterprise level business intelligence reports for the last seven years or so.
 I've never liked writing reports.
 Perhaps it is the formality of the report.
 Perhaps I wrote too many reports that I slaved over only to find out that the business folks either weren't running them, or didn't know why they needed them.
 ---

 I'm a big fan of [Hubot](http://hubot.github.com/).
 If you have been interested in learning [CoffeeScript](http://coffeescript.org/), or [Node.js](http://nodejs.org/), I recommend getting your own Hubot and tinkering with the source code.
 Hubut does a few fun and interesting things.
 For example, you can ask Hubot to mustache someone and, assuming that person has an online presence, you'll usually something good back like this: